jpklock2/vision-based-landing-guidance/pose_estimation/README.md

 where $f_x$ and $f_y$ are the focal lengths in the x and y axis, and $u_0$ and $v_0$ are the camera's principal points in the x and y axis.

-- distortion.pkl: A pickle file storing a NumPy array with the camera's distortion coefficients.
+- `distortion.pkl`: A pickle file storing a NumPy array with the camera's distortion coefficients.

 ## Runway Data